The Ultimate Guide to Law Firm Billing Best Practices

 • The different payment methods available.

-• How much time clients have to pay.
+• How much time do clients have to pay?

-Write this out clearly and provide it to all new clients, preferably right after their initial consultation.
-New clients might feel overwhelmed by new information and potential strife and uncertainty about their case.
-Having your billing guidelines in writing will ensure clients can go back and review them at their convenience.
+Write this clearly and provide it to all new clients, preferably right after their initial consultation.
+New clients might feel overwhelmed by new information, potential strife, and uncertainty about their case.
+Having your billing guidelines in writing will ensure clients can review them at their convenience.

 Invoice requirements